CuteCadbury/cat-breeds-project/README.md

 # Cat-Breeds-Project

-The name of my project is ABC, which is an abbreviation for About Breeds Cat.
+My project name is ABC, which is an abbreviation for About Breeds Cat.
-ABC uses public api and uses three main front-end coding languages HTML, CSS and JavaScript.
+This single-page application (SPA) uses public cat API and uses three main front-end coding languages HTML, CSS and JavaScript.

 ## Description